Mixed-member proportional representation: Dealing with overhang seats

+If a party wins more FPTP district seats than the proportional quota received by the party-list vote, these surplus seats are called overhang seats (Überhangmandate in German), which may be an obstacle to achieving proportionality.

 When a party wins more constituency seats than it would be entitled to from its proportion of (party list) votes, most systems allow for these overhang seats to be kept by those candidates who earned it in the constituency elections.

+A counter-example is the Bundestag in Germany, where constituency winners may not always keep their seats in accordance with the latest modification (2023) of Germany's electoral law.

-A counter-example would be the an MMP variant used in Romania in the 2008 and 2012 legislative elections, where constituency seats could only be earned by the winning candidate if they also achieved an absolute majority in their district, thereby eliminating overhang seats.
+In the MMP variant used in Romania in the 2008 and 2012 legislative elections, constituency seats were only earned by the leading candidate if the candidate also achieved an absolute majority of votes in their district, thereby preventing overhang seats.

-In Germany's Bundestag and the New Zealand House of Representatives, all members elected for constituencies keep their seats.
-For example, in the 2008 New Zealand general election the Māori Party won 2.4% of the party vote, which would entitle them to 3 seats in the House, but won 5 constituency seats, leaving an overhang of 2 seats, which resulted in a 122-member house.
-If the party vote for the Māori Party had been more in proportion with the constituency seats won, there would have been a normal 120-member house.
+In New Zealand House of Representatives, all members elected for constituencies keep their seats.
+For example, in the 2008 New Zealand general election the Māori Party won 2.4% of the party vote, which entitled it to 3 seats in the House but won 5 constituency seats, leaving an overhang of 2 seats.
+This was compensated for giving two additional seats to other parties, which resulted in a 122-member house.
+If the constituency seats won had been in proportion to the party vote for the Māori Party, there would have been a normal 120-member house.

-In most German states, and in the federal Bundestag since 2013, the other parties receive extra seats (leveling seats) to create full proportionality.
-For example, the provincial parliament (Landtag) of North Rhine Westphalia has, instead of the usual 50% compensatory seats, only 29% unless more are needed to balance overhangs.
-If a party wins more local seats than its proportion of the total vote justifies, the size of the Landtag increases so that the total outcome is fully proportional to the votes, with other parties receiving additional list seats to achieve proportionality.
+To combat disproportionalities caused by overhang seats in most German states, leveling seats (Ausgleichsmandate in German) are added to compensate for overhang seats and thereby achieve proportionality.
+Usually 50 percent of total seats are compensatory seats, but that proportion varies.
+For example, in the provincial parliament (Landtag) of North Rhine Westphalia, 29% of the seats are levelling seats, which compensate for difference between district results based on local votes and the party's share of the party vote.
+More may be added to balance overhangs.
+If a party wins more local seats than its proportion of the total party vote justifies, the size of the Landtag increases so that the total outcome is proportional to the party votes, with other parties receiving additional list seats to achieve proportionality.
 The leveling seats are added to the normal number of seats for the duration of the electoral period.
-In the German state of Bavaria, the constituency vote and party vote are combined to determine the distribution of seats.
+In the German state of Bavaria, the constituency votes and party votes are combined to determine the proportional allocation of seats.